nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

         ...
 ```

-You'd simply register it loke so:
+You'd simply register it like so:

 ```cs
     serviceCollection.AddDiscordSlashCommands(extension: extension =>